joncursi/cheddur-whitepaper/whitepaper.md

 #### Why does the CHDR currency have inflation?

-Inflation aligns the interests of each stakeholder as the *Cheddur community as a whole*---reviewers, readers, developers, and the Cheddur team---collectively pay for the creation and curation of high-quality content.
-Paying for rewards through inflation also allows review writers to post reviews on the platform for free, and review readers to cast votes for free.
+Inflation aligns the interests of each stakeholder as the *Cheddur community as a whole*---beginners, experts, companies, and the Cheddur team---collectively pay for the creation and curation of high-quality content.
+Paying for rewards through inflation also allows review writers (experts) to post reviews on the platform for free, and review readers (beginners) to cast votes for free.

 #### How will inflation be controlled?